matthiasnoback/TalisORM/README.md

 $order->makeSomeChange();

 // This will compare the provided version to the version in the database:
 $repository->save($order);
 ```

-## Supported PHP versions

-Though I think everybody should be on the latest PHP version, I know that many of us aren't.
-I've actually written this library to be useful for a project I'm working on right now, which is still on PHP 5.6.
-So...
-For now, this library will support PHP 5.6 and up.